matthh9797/palmbloo/site/content/experience/angkor.md

 ### How Much To Pay The Tuk Tuk Driver?

 The price for a tuk tuk driver can vary widely and we heard of people paying anything between $15 to $50.
 We wanted to make sure we weren't being scammed but at the same time we were paying a fair rate for a full day's work.
-We liked our tuk tuk driver and he even sent us a video of his son saying "Thank You" afterwards so we were happy to pay a little over the cheapest rate.
+We liked our tuk tuk driver and he even sent us a video of his son saying "Thank You" afterwards so we were happy to pay a little extra.

 ### Should You Rent A Bike?